Rio Grande chub

-The Rio Grande Chub (Gila pandora) is a cyprinid fish endemic to the United States.
+The Rio Grande chub (Gila pandora) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs, Eurasian minnows and related species.
+This fish is endemic to the United States.
 It inhabits the upper Rio Grande and Pecos River systems in Colorado, New Mexico and Texas.
-The Rio Grande Chub is native to most of its current range including all three of the states it can be found in.
+The Rio Grande chub is native to most of its current range including all three of the states it can be found in.
 There are non-native populations that currently inhabit Coyote Creek, the Mora River, the Sapello River and other areas in New Mexico.
-There are currently no studies showing how the Rio Grande Chub is impacting waterways in its non-native range.
+There are currently no studies showing how the Rio Grande chub is impacting waterways in its non-native range.
 It has also been proposed that this fish is native to the Canadian River in New Mexico but this has not been proven.
 It is possible it was introduced there.
-Natural hybridization can occur between the Rio Grande Chub and the Longnose dace (Rhinichthys cataractae).
+Natural hybridization can occur between the Rio Grande chub and the longnose dace (Rhinichthys cataractae).

-Physical Characteristics
+Physical characteristics

-Physical characteristics that can be used to identify the Rio Grande Chub include the head, eyes, tail, and size.
+Physical characteristics that can be used to identify the Rio Grande chub include the head, eyes, tail, and size.
 Adults of this species can grow as large as 30 centimeters however they are typically much smaller.
-In Colorado, they are usually about 13cm long.
-The Rio Grande Chub has large eyes and an elongated head.
+In Colorado, they are usually about 13 cm long.
+The Rio Grande chub has large eyes and an elongated head.
 They also have a forked tail.
 They typically have a dark dorsal side, or back.
 They have a light underside.
 The colors gradually get lighter as you move to the ventral side.
 They have two faint black lines along the sides of their body.
 One these lines is above the fish's lateral line and the other is below.
 While these fish are breading, the fins, sides, and mouth of the fish will take on a yellowish color.
 Males will express brighter colors than females during this period.

 More detailed identification can be achieved by counting the number of scales that make up this fish's lateral line.
-The Rio Grade Chub will have between 51 and 67 scales that create the lateral line.
+The Rio Grade chub will have between 51 and 67 scales that create the lateral line.
 There are also 8 rays in both the dorsal and anal fin.
 This fish also has 6 to 10 gill rakers.